Bijan Robinson

-Early years
+Early life

-Robinson was born on January 30, 2002, in Tucson, Arizona, later attending Salpointe Catholic High School.
-During his football career there, he set a state record after rushing for 7,036 yards and 114 touchdowns.
+Robinson was born on January 30, 2002, in Tucson, Arizona.
+He attended Salpointe Catholic High School, setting a state record after rushing for 7,036 yards and 114 touchdowns.
 As a senior, he was the Arizona Gatorade Football Player of the Year after rushing for 2,235 yards and 38 touchdowns on 126 carries.
 He was selected to play in the 2020 All-American Bowl.
-A five-star recruit, Robinson committed to play college football at the University of Texas.
+A five-star recruit, Robinson committed to play college football at the University of Texas at Austin.

 College career

 Robinson earned immediate playing time as a freshman at Texas in 2020.
-He earned the 2020 Alamo Bowl MVP with 10 rushes for 183 yards and a touchdown.
+He earned the 2020 Alamo Bowl MVP with 10 rushes for 183 yards and a touchdown against Colorado.
+He finished the 2020 season with 86 carries for 703 rushing yards and four rushing touchdowns to go with two receiving touchdowns.

+On October 2, 2021, against TCU, Robinson had 35 carries for 216 yards and two touchdowns in the victory.
+In the 2021 season, Robinson rushed for 1,127 yards and was named a member of the All Big-12 Conference first team.

+On November 19, 2022, against Kansas, Robinson had 25 carries for 243 rushing yards and four touchdowns in the win.
+In the 2022 season, he had 1,580 rushing yards and 18 touchdowns was named a unanimous All-American and won the Doak Walker Award for the nation's best running back.
+He led the Big 12 in rushing yards and rushing touchdowns.
+He finished in ninth place in Heisman Trophy voting.
+At the end of the season, he declared for the NFL draft.